sandnabba/freezer_controller/README.md

 Replace the old thermostat with Linux, Python, a relay and a thermometer.

 # Overview
 Components used:
 Raspberry Pi Zero W
 DS18B20 1-Wire thermometer
 AM2320B/SHT21 I2C thermometer + hygrometer
 A solid state relay
 ST7735R SPI display
+An Electrolux Freezer (Could probably be applied to any fridge or freezer)

 ## Functionality